2015

 University Hospital of North Staffordsh…

-Concerns summary A communication breakdown between the MRI department and the consultant's team led to a critical MRI scan being cancelled due to unknown consent requirements, potentially impacting patient care.
+Concerns summary (AI summary) A communication breakdown between the MRI department and the consultant's team led to a critical MRI scan being cancelled due to unknown consent requirements, potentially impacting patient care.
 Tighter controls are needed for procedure requisitions.

 Phyllis Broomhead